 This kind of rig was not as useless as it might appear to modern eyes.
 We had one where I (the original author of this web site) instructed in 1976.
 One rapidly advancing young fellow, who had flown only in seat harnesses, used the simulator to try a stirrup prone harness.
 After clipping in, he hung in it in the semi-crouching forward lean that its geometry imposes when the wing pulls you off the ground and that is the attitude you maintain until you are well clear of the ground.
 Assuming that he was well clear of the ground, he then transferred both hands, one at a time, from the down-tubes to the base tube.
 So far so good.
 I then gave him the cue to ‘go prone.’
 After a few random kicks to locate the metal stirrup by feel and failing, he looked down and back to find it and I said “Freeze!”
 He stopped and looked up in surprise.
 I pointed out that he had unconsciously pushed the control bar out to full arm stretch.
-Had he been flying for real, the glider would be rapidly approaching a full stall if not already stalled.
+Had he been flying for real, the glider would be rapidly approaching a full stall.

 A hang glider sliding down a wire, which limits the pilot’s ability to get into difficulties, is an old idea that apparently works well.
 In addition to training, or rather pre-training in that you put the new pilot on the simulator before he or she starts flight school proper, it can be used for practicing emergency parachute deployment.